 The hexavalent vaccine Infanrix hexa[®] (DTaP-IPV-HiB-HepB) and the pentavalent vaccine Infanrix[®]-IPV+Hib (DTaP-IPV-Hib) can be given until the age of 36 months (the 3rd birthday) according to the Summary of Product Characteristics.
 The hexavalent vaccine Hexyon[®] (DTaP-IPV-Hib-HepB) is licensed for use until the age of 24 months (the 2nd birthday).
-The pentavalent vaccine Pentavac[®] (DTaP-IPV-Hib) is licensed until the age of 60 months (the 5th birthday).
-Alternatively, missing vaccinations can be completed with the tetravalent vaccine Infanrix[®] (DTaP, licensed until the 6th birthday) and, simultaneously or sequentially, with monovalent vaccines against hepatitis B and poliomy-elitis.
+Following the specifications of the Summary of Product Characteristics, the pentavalent vaccine Pentavac[®] (DTaP-IPV-Hib) should not be used in children from the age of 6 years.
+Alternatively, missing vaccinations can be completed with the tetravalent vaccine Infanrix[®] (DTaP, licensed until the 6th birthday) and, simultaneously or sequentially, with monovalent vaccines against hepatitis B and poliomyelitis.
 A vaccination series started with a specific combination vaccine can be completed using vaccines from a different manufacturer.